google/gcp_scanner/CONTRIBUTING.md

 - Use the present tense and imperative mood.
 - Separate the summary from the body of the message with a blank line.
 - Use the body to explain what and why changes were made, as well as any necessary details.
-- Addionally, you can consider using semantic commit messages like "feat:" or "docs:" which will provide additional context to the commit message.
+- Addionally, you can consider using semantic commit messages like "feat:" or "docs:" , etc. which will provide additional context to the commit message.
+Learn more about semantic commit messages [here](https://gist.github.com/joshbuchea/6f47e86d2510bce28f8e7f42ae84c716?permalink_comment_id=3867882).

 **Example:** Add support for GCP Compute Engine in scanner

 **Example:** feat: add support for GCP Compute Engine in scanner

+**Example:** docs: updated README.md with installation instructions

+**Example:** feat: added support for scanning additional GCP resources

+**Example:** fix: fixed bug in scan logic for GCE instances

+**Example:** test: added unit tests for new scan feature

+**Example:** ci: updated build pipeline to include new dependency

+**Example:** chore: removed unused code and refactored some variables

 ## Branching Naming Conventions
 - Use lowercase letters.